nextauthjs/next-auth-example/README.md

 [next-auth-example.now.sh](https://next-auth-example.now.sh)

-## About This Project
+## About this project

-This is an example of how to use NextAuth.js library to add authentication to a [Next.js](https://nextjs.org) application.
+This is an example of how to use [NextAuth.js](https://next-auth.js.org) library to add authentication to a [Next.js](https://nextjs.org) application.

 ## About NextAuth.js

-**NextAuth.js v2 is beta software and is not ready for production use yet.**

 NextAuth.js is an easy to implement, full-stack (client/server) open source authentication library designed for [Next.js](https://nextjs.org) and [Serverless](https://now.sh).

-See [next-auth.js.org](https://next-auth.js.org) for more information and documentation.
+Go to [next-auth.js.org](https://next-auth.js.org) for more information and documentation.

 *NextAuth.js is not associated with Vercel or Next.js.*

-## Getting Started
+## Getting started

 ### 1. Clone the repository and install dependancies